 Liquidity shortfalls are the hidden risk in many estates that look wealthy on paper.

 Property and business interests can tie up value.
-When inheritance tax (IHT) falls due, families may face a rapid cash demand.
-That often leads to rushed sales at poor prices.
+When inheritance tax falls due — typically within six months of death, with interest accruing after that — families may face a rapid cash demand that the estate simply cannot meet from liquid assets.
+That often leads to rushed property sales at poor prices or the forced liquidation of business interests.

 Why quick cash matters with property and company assets